 The Panasonic Lumix G Vario 14-140mm f/3.5-5.6 II ASPH Power OIS includes a powerful 10x zoom vary and a highly effective 28-280mm focal duration.
 Unlike comparable lenses for full-frame digital cameras, it’s wonderfully small and lightweight, however, retains optical picture stabilization that’s commonly within superzooms.
 Better still, some superzooms compromise image high quality and only a big zoom aspect, the Panasonic delivers quite good sharpness and comparison throughout its whole zoom range, even though shooting wide-open.

-A zoom selection of 100-400mm gives powerful telephoto get to on a full-body camera but, in MFT terms, you obtain an impressive ‘effective’ maximum focal length of 800mm.
+100-400mm gives powerful telephoto get to on a full-body camera but, in MFT terms, you obtain an impressive ‘effective’ maximum focal length of 800mm.
 As we’ve come to expect from Panasonic’s up-market lenses, the Panasonic DG Vario-Elmar 100-400mm f4-6.3 Asph Power OIS is sturdy, robust, and meticulously engineered.
 Highlights include a fasten for the zoom ring and an autofocus range limiter switch.
 The effective optical image stabilizer is very worthwhile, given the huge effective focal lengths on tap.

 Even though the lens weighs nearly a kilogram, it’s still sufficiently lightweight for prolonged periods of handheld shooting.
 For added comfort and ease and stability, the lens comes complete with a mounting foot for well-balanced use on a tripod or monopod.
 Image quality will be superb, with great sharpness right around the utmost 400mm zoom placing.
 The f/6.3 aperture rating at the long end of the zoom vary is relatively ‘gradual’ but quite typical because of this class of super-telephoto zoom lens.

-Like various other lenses in the M.ZUIKO Professional line-up, it’s immaculately proved, with fabulous construction.
+Like various other lenses in the M.ZUIKO Professional line-up, it’s immaculately proven, with fabulous construction.
 Comparison and sharpness are excellent, while color fringing and distortions are usually negligible.
 Much like many ultra-wide lenses, nevertheless, the hood will be built-in therefore there’s no filtration system attachment thread.

 Image quality is impressive in all respects.
 Considering the prices of Canon and Nikon 50mm f/1.8 lenses for full-frame cameras, the Olympus doesn’t look terrific value.
 However, its performance fully justifies the high cost.

-Another bonus is without a doubt that the 2x crop aspect of the MFT format effectively improves the maximum magnification aspect from 1:one to two 2:1, or dual life-size.
+Another bonus is without a doubt that the 2x crop aspect of the MFT format effectively improves the maximum magnification aspect from 1:one to two 2:1 or dual life-size.
 The excellent high quality of the weather-sealed design is a credit score to Olympus’s line-up of ‘Superior’ lenses, and the sensible focus length/magnification indicator is really a bonus.
-Image high quality is great general, and the electronically coupled ‘fly-by-wire’ focus band operates with smooth accuracy.
+Image high quality is great in general, and the electronically coupled ‘fly-by-wire’ focus band operates with smooth accuracy.
 It’s ideal for macro focusing, where you’ll often want to focus manually.
 All things considered, this is unquestionably the best macro lens in the marketplace for the MFT program.